Fury-Labs/fury-bridge/relayer/spec/05_signing.md

 # Signing

-The Kava bridge will use an ECDSA threshold signature scheme with threshold `t` and `n` peers, where `t <= n`.
+The Fury bridge will use an ECDSA threshold signature scheme with threshold `t` and `n` peers, where `t <= n`.
 The scheme is secure against a dishonest majority up to `t = n - 1` without compromising the integrity of the private key.
 In other words, `t+1` out of `n` peers are required to sign.